bigskysoftware/_hyperscript/www/docs.md

 #### <a name="relative_positional"></a>[Finding Things Relative To Other Things](#relative_positional)

-You can use the [relative positional expressions](/expressions/relative-positional) `next` and `previous` to get an element relative to either the current element, or another element:
+You can use the [relative positional expressions](/expressions/relative-positional) `next` and `previous` to get an element relative to either the current element, or to another element:

   ~~~ hyperscript
   -- add the class 'highlight' to the next paragraph found in a forward scan of the DOM
   add .highlight to the next <p/>
   ~~~

+Note that `next` and `previous` support wrapping, if you want that.

 ### <a name="updating_things"></a>[Updating The DOM](#updating_things)

 Using the expressions above, you should be able to find the elements you want to update easily.

 Now, on to updating them!

 #### <a name="set-and-put"></a>[Set & Put](#set-and-put)

-The most basic way to update elements is using the [`set`](/commands/set) and [`put`](/commands/put).
+The most basic way to update contents in the DOM is using the [`set`](/commands/set) and [`put`](/commands/put) commands.
 Recall that these commands can also be used to set local variables.

-When it comes to updating DOM elements, the `put` command is more flexible, as we will see.
+When it comes to updating DOM elements, the `put` command is much more flexible, as we will see.

 First, let's just set the `innerHTML` of an element to a string: